-EcoSox, in addition to high quality, is focused on socks made from renewable resources.
+EcoSox, in addition to high quality, is focused on socks made from renewable or upcycled resources that will biodegrade in landfills.
 Our compression socks are made from yarns sourced from bamboo and other eco-friendly materials, as are our dress, hiking, diabetic, and other types of socks.
 They are designed for comfort and help eliminate odors.
 However, there many other benefits for people with different needs, who sit or stand for long periods, or who spend time working out.

 Before we elaborate on the benefits of compression socks, here is a look at how they work.